GUE Correlators and Large Genus Asymptotics: Asymptotic formula on enumeration of ordinary graphs

-\end{lem} Due to our convention, for each $\sigma\in S_n$, the second sum on the right-hand side of (\ref{ogmidmain}) is a finite sum.
-Moreover, when $i_1,\cdots,i_{n-1}$ are fixed and $g$ is sufficiently large, the number of terms in the sum is independent of $g$.
-Now we are ready to prove Theorem~\ref{thmOG} and Theorem~\ref{thm2OG}.
+\end{Lemma} Due to our convention, for each $\sigma\in S_n$, the second sum on the right-hand side of~\eqref{ogmidmain} is a finite sum.
+Moreover, when $i_1,\dots,i_{n-1}$ are fixed and $g$ is sufficiently large, the number of terms in the sum is independent of $g$.
+Also note that a cyclic permutation of $\sigma$ does not change the value of the summand of the right-hand side of~\eqref{main2}.
+Thus we may restrict the permutations $\sigma$ to $\sigma(n)=n$ and remove the factor $1/n$ appearing in~\eqref{main2}.
+Now we are ready to prove Theorems~\ref{thmOG} and~\ref{thm2OG}.

-\begin{proof}[Proof of Theorem \ref{thmOG}] For the case $n=1$, we know from (\ref{main1}) that $\mathcal{G}^{\og}_{2g}(g)=1$ for every $g\ge1$.
+\begin{proof}[Proof of Theorem~\ref{thmOG}] For the case $n=1$, we know from~\eqref{main1} that $\mathcal{G}^{\og}_{2g}(g)=1$ for every $g\ge1$.
 So we consider the case $n\ge2$.
-For fixed integers $i_1,\cdots,i_{n-1}\ge1$, let $i_n=2g+2n-2-|i|$.
-From the definition (\ref{defK}) of $K_{\underline{i},\sigma,q}$, for each $\sigma\in S_n$ satisfying $\sigma(n)=n$, we have
+For fixed integers $i_1,\dots,i_{n-1}\ge1$, let $i_n=2g+2n-2-|i|$.
+From the definition~\eqref{defK} of $K_{\underline{i},\sigma,q}$, for each $\sigma\in S_n$ satisfying $\sigma(n)=n$, we have

-For simplicity we write $\underline{K}=(K_{\underline{i},\sigma,1}(\underline{j}),\cdots,K_{\underline{i},\sigma,n}(\underline{j}))$.
-Then from the definition of $l_{i_1,\cdots,i_n}$, (\ref{ogK1}) and (\ref{ogK2}), we have for $n\ge1$:
+For simplicity, we write $\underline{K}=(K_{\underline{i},\sigma,1}(\underline{j}),\dots,K_{\underline{i},\sigma,n}(\underline{j}))$.
+Then from the definition of $l_{i_1,\dots,i_n}$, \eqref{ogK1}~and~\eqref{ogK2}, we have for $n\ge1$

 Now we need to respectively count the number of solutions to the two equations